Labreezy/rev2-wakeup-tool/README.md

 # How to Use:

 1. Open Rev 2, then start training mode, then pause the game.
 The pause the game part is mandatory.
-2. Run the program, make sure it starts up and displays the correct dummy.
+2. Run the program as administrator, make sure it starts up and displays the correct dummy.
 3. The input format is as follows: numpad notation, seperate all inputs with commas, one frame per input, directions before buttons.

 On the input you want to be on the first frame possible after waking up, start the input with '!', followed by the rest of the input as normal.